Alluxio/alluxio/docs/en/File-System-API.md

 </tr>
 <tr>
   <td>ASYNC_THROUGH</td>
-  <td>Data is written synchronously to a Tachyon worker, it will be asynchronously written to the
+  <td>Data is written synchronously to a Tachyon worker and asynchronously to the under storage
-  under storage system.
+  system.
 Experimental.</td>
 </tr>
 </table>